finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlBackgroundExecutionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlBackgroundExecutionApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query

             try
             {
+                // uncomment the below to set overrides at the request level
+                // BackgroundQueryCancelResponse result = apiInstance.CancelQuery(executionId, opts: opts);

                 // CancelQuery: Cancels (if running) or clears the data from (if completed) a previously started query BackgroundQueryCancelResponse result = apiInstance.CancelQuery(executionId);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));